 “But HiPeople delivers real value quickly, and that’s what makes it useful.”

-This is part three of Martin and Prisma’s story so far.
+This is part one of Martin and Prisma’s story so far.

 How Prisma improve manager capabilities and candidate onboarding with HiPeople

 I need to develop manager capability inside the organisation.
 In the early phase of a startup, there’s a relatively flat hierarchy, with very few actual managers.
 That eventually reaches breaking point, and you need to develop managers and build management capacity.

 “[HiPeople] gives managers the reinforcement they need to be proactive.”

 Sometimes that’s bringing managers in from the outside, and sometimes that’s developing management talent internally.
 But what’s important is that you start building structures and mechanisms to make managers successful.

 I care a lot about helping managers think clearly about coaching and onboarding people as individuals.
 HiPeople provides those insights and that understanding.